 • Drag a Material layer node from the Texture Group in the node editor.
 Select the node, and choose Add, Layer group from the attribute panel.
 As with the previous method, this will convert the Material layer node into a Layer group.
 Select that node and choose Add again, adding a desired material type, which will automatically make the connection.

-In following example, we show a how to use Layer nodes to build a more complex Layered Material.
-We have created a Layer Group node that works together with the Layered Material for simpler grouping of material layers to help sharing of layers between materials.
-In the example, we're using a glossy Base Material with a smudge texture in the roughness channel.
-In the Layer1 input, you'll see we're using our Layer Group node where we're combining a diffuse orange layer with a specular layer (for gloss) into one node, masked with the OctaneRender logo: we've done all this while only using one input on the Layered Material, leaving another input open for extra details.
-For our Layer2 input, we used a metallic layer masked with a simple square frame.
-Now the metallic is only revealed in the white areas of the mask on the mesh.
+The following example uses a glossy Base Material with a smudge texture in the roughness channel.
+In the Layer1 input a Layer Group node combines a diffuse orange layer with a specular layer (for gloss) into one node, masked with the OctaneRender logo — this is accomplished using one input on the Layered Material, leaving another input open for extra details.
+For the Layer2 input, a metallic layer is masked with a simple square frame.
+The metallic reflection is only revealed where the white areas of the mask are applied to the mesh.